Tanachi/SCExporter/README.md

 ### How to install from Visual Studio

-Create a new C# console application.
+Create a new C# console application with the name SCExporter.

 In the project folder, replace program.cs and app.config with the ones from this repo.

-Create a new folder with the name "Files" in the project folder.
+Create a new folder with the name "Files" in the project folder to contain all the story's images and resources.

 Add References